open-pioneer/trails-starter/docs/internals/Design.md

 More specific ways of configuration can be built on top of this generic API.
 For example, a hardcoded value can be returned, or a `.json` file can be imported and returned.

+### I18N Support

+FormatJS will be integrated as the runtime component for i18n support.
+Every package can define a set of translation files (one per supported language) which will be loaded at runtime by the framework.

+> NOTE: The build system combines translation files of individual packages into per-app translation files for efficiency.
+> Thus, there is one translation file per (app, supported language) combination.

+Every package currently receives its own `intl` instances with the appropriate messages defined in the translation files.

 ### Multi-page application